spsquared/SPARK_Future-Engineers_2023/README.md

 `manualdrive.py` is a testing program that **requires** the SPARK Control Panel - it will crash if SPARK Utilities are not set up!
 Once started, go to the [SPARK Control Panel](#spark-control-panel) and your computer will automatically connect to the vehicle if configured.
 For more information, see the [section on the Control Panel](#spark-control-panel).

 `autodrive.py` is the competition program.
-It can be run with the SPARK Utility server for debugging, but during competitions, or when testing without the server, can be run headless (without user interface).
+It can be run with the SPARK Utility server for debugging, but during competitions, or when testing without the server, it can be run headless (without a user interface).
 Simply add the flag `no_server` to disable the server. **This is how the program is run during competitions**

 ```
 python3 autodrive.py no_server